kevelyn1/30DayMapChallenge2020/_posts/mapchallenge/2020-11-14-day-14-climate change.md

   teaser: day14_climate_change_temp_anomaly_teaser.png
 ---

 January 2020 was super warm in Estonia and the temperature anomaly was almost up to +10 degrees compared to the long-term historical average.
 These anomalies are becoming a norm, unfortunately.

-I interpolated the temperature anomalies and averaged the values from the interpolated raster to voronoi polygons that were generated based on territorial communities' centroids.
+Methods: I interpolated the temperature anomalies and averaged the values from the interpolated raster to voronoi polygons that were generated based on territorial communities' centroids.

 Used tools: QGIS
 Data: Estonian Weather Service